Women-In-Technology-ACC/GrabAByte/01 - Getting Started With Github/1-STARTHERE.md

 **TIPS**
 - Use your school email address (students can get a free PRO account! <- more details in the homework below)
 - Use a professional username.
-Future employers might be checking our your profile!
+Future employers might be checking out your profile!

 **NOTE**
 You are going to need your screen name and email address a little later so make sure you write down/remember it!